Emergency Dentist Allen, TX

 • Even if your symptoms improve, follow up with your dentist for a proper diagnosis and treatment.

-• In most cases, dental emergencies can be easily avoided.
-Of course there are many instances when they happen unexpectedly, but there are many steps you can take to reduce the risk of experiencing a dental emergency.
+In most cases, you can easily avoid dental emergencies.
+Of course, there are many instances when they happen unexpectedly, but there are many steps you can take to reduce the risk of experiencing a dental emergency.

-• Wear a mouthguard when playing sports to protect your teeth.
+• Wear a mouthguard: Wearing a custom-made mouthguard when playing sports will protect your teeth.
 This will reduce your chances of experiencing serious damage to the soft tissues in your mouth and tooth damage.
+We recommend mouthguards for patients of any age who play contact sports.

-• Do not chew on hard objects such as ice, hard candy, or pen caps.
-This is an easy way to crack or damage your teeth.
+• Stop bad habits: Do not chew on hard objects like ice, candy, or pen caps.
+This is an easy way to chip, crack, or damage your teeth.
+Additionally, stop biting your nails, as bacteria can transfer from your hands to your mouth.

-Dental emergencies can cause pain, discomfort, and permanent damage if left untreated.
-It is best to take steps to avoid them at all costs.
-However, if you require emergency dentistry in Allen, TX, call Allen Dental Center right away.
-We will give you further instructions and come up with the appropriate plan of action for your particular situation.
+If left untreated, an emergency can cause pain, discomfort, and permanent damage.
+Take steps to avoid a dental emergency at all costs.
+However, if you require emergency dentistry in Allen, TX, call Allen Dental Center immediately.